-The Ojito Wilderness Study Area (WSA), located in Sandoval County, New Mexico, represents an area of approximately 11,000 acres, which was recommended for wilderness designation by the Bureau of Land Management's (BLM) New Mexico State Office in 1991.
-The recommendation was based on its high-quality wilderness values, extensive cultural resources, both archaic and several prehistoric sites, other cultural and paleontological features and the lack of resources conflicts in the area.
+The Ojito Wilderness Study Area (WSA), located in Sandoval County, New Mexico, represents an area of approximately 11,200 acres that was recommended for wilderness designation by the Bureau of Land Management's New Mexico State Office in 1991.
+The recommendation was based on its high quality wilderness values, extensive cultural resources, both archaic and several prehistoric sites, other cultural and paleontological features and the lack of resources conflicts in the area.
 H.R.
-3176 would designate the entire Ojito WSA as wilderness, subject to valid existing rights, and would continue to permit grazing that was established before the designation.
+362 would designate most of the Ojito WSA as wilderness, subject to valid existing rights, and would continue to permit grazing that was established before the designation.